Prasads33/weatherForecast/README.md

 As Automation tester, Automated all scenarios with WDIO nodejs

 Observations/Reports:

-While testing the app, As a tester my observations in currnet application 1)Without passing any city name expectation is Error Message :("Error retrieving the forecast"), however in actual case scenario by default "Glasgow" string is getting after entering a blank " " string.
+While testing the app, As a tester my observations for application 1)Without passing any city name expectation is Error Message :("Error retrieving the forecast"), however in actual case scenario by default "Glasgow" string is getting after entering a blank " " string.